 The standard installation cost does not include the purchase price of a Level 2 charger, which runs about $500 to $800.

-When you purchase a new EV, it usually comes with a charger—either a Level 1 charging cord or a Level 2 charging station.
-If you want a Level 2 charging station and it is not included with your EV purchase, Qmerit will be happy to provide one for you.
+When you purchase a new EV, it may come with a charging cord – Level 1 or Level 2.
+If you want a Level 2 charging station and it is not included with your EV purchase, Qmerit will be happy to assist you with purchasing one.

 A standard installation can usually be completed in half a day.
 More complex installations—for such as those that require trenching or a panel upgrade—may take a bit longer.